Beyoncé Kicks Off Kobe Bryant's Public Memorial With Performance of His Favorite Song

 Scott Varley/Orange County Register via ZUMA Wire

-Beyoncé is just one of the many special guests expected to perform during the Celebration of Life.
-Jennifer Hudson and Alicia Keys are also expected to take the stage and deliver special performances.
+Beyoncé is just one of the many special guests expected to perform during the celebration of life.
+Jennifer Hudson and Alicia Keys are also expected to take the stage and deliver performances.

 More than 20,000 people were able to attend today's celebration of life, where proceeds from ticket sales are benefiting the Mamba and Mambacita Sports Foundation, which honors the legacy of both Kobe and Gianna.

-Attendees have been receiving a book filled with pictures of Kobe and Gianna and the Bryant family.
+Attendees have been receiving a book filled with pictures of Kobe, Gianna and the Bryant family.
 The closing of the memorial program is a message from Kobe to his daughters.

 To honor Kobe and Gianna's legacy, the Mamba and Mambacita Foundation provides opportunities to young people through sports.
 For more information or to donate, please click here.